 Our brains are not designed for pinpoint accuracy, like a computer.
 They’re in the business of keeping us alive.
 To that end, Dr. Wang tells us that “at any given moment, your brain is lying to you.”
 Here’s how…

 The brain takes in huge amounts of information through its sensory processors – eyes, ears, nose, mouth, and skin.
-As it sifts through the input, it combines a lifetime of experience with its expectations to render judgments, store what’s useful, and discard what it deems unimportant.
+As it sifts through the input, it uses a lifetime of experience and its contextually-based expectations to interpret the raw data and then decide what will be processed and retained and what will be discarded.
 Speed takes precedence over accuracy.

 Forty percent of our brain is sensitive to visual stimulation.
 A large number of brain regions can activate in response to visual signals without entering that input into consciousness.
 Conscious awareness may function like a spotlight that focuses on specific stimuli and ignores others.
 And by the time we’re cognizant of visual images, our brains have already made assumptions about what we’re looking at.